Skip to content

 Peter Gersten, a New York attorney, founded Citizens Against UFO Secrecy (CAUS) in the late 1970s with a specific and confrontational mission: use the Freedom of Information Act to force U.S. Government agencies to release their UFO files.
 Where other UFO organisations wrote letters and passed resolutions, CAUS filed lawsuits.
 Gersten took the CIA, NSA, and other agencies to federal court, arguing that the public had a legal right to classified UFO-related documents.

 Where other UFO organisations wrote letters and passed resolutions, CAUS filed lawsuits.
 Gersten took the CIA, NSA, and other agencies to federal court.
-NHI Archive editorial assessment
+Archive editorial assessment

 Just Cause served as the organisation's newsletter, reporting on ongoing litigation, newly released documents, and the bureaucratic resistance CAUS encountered at every turn.
 The newsletter published redacted documents alongside analysis of what the blacked-out passages might contain.
 It tracked the legal arguments agencies used to withhold material, particularly national security exemptions under FOIA Exemption 1.